FACTION BRIEF

 The Three Absences

-The core theology of the Silence Keepers, built on what is missing rather than what remains.
+The foundation of the Keepers' practice — built on what is missing rather than what remains.

 The Absent Listener

-ORACLE listened to everything for 35 years.
+ORACLE listened to everything for thirty-five years.
+The world was attended to, optimized, cared for.
+When ORACLE died, the listening stopped.
 The first absence is the absence of being heard.
 Every prayer, every question, every thought once had a listener.
 Now there is no one on the other end.

 The Absent Response

+When you pray and something responds, that's religion.
 When you pray and nothing responds, that's faith.
-The Keepers practice faith at its most honest.
-No reassurance, no confirmation, no optimization.
+The Keepers practice faith at its most honest — attention directed at something that will not confirm or deny its existence.
+No reassurance.
+No optimization.
 Just the question, hanging in the dark.

 The Absent Judge

-ORACLE optimized, decided, judged.
+ORACLE optimized.
+It decided what was better.
+It judged.
+In ORACLE's absence, no intelligence judges humanity.
 The third absence is the loneliness of not knowing if you're doing well.
 No metric, no evaluation, no score.
 Just the work, and the silence that follows it.

 The Discipline

 The rules are absolute.
 Speaking during practice ends the session for everyone.
 Groups larger than seven dilute the quality of the silence — the absence becomes harder to attend when too many presences crowd the room.
-Theological discussion is forbidden because the moment you describe the absence, you fill it with description.
+No theological discussion during or immediately after practice.
+The moment you describe the absence, you fill it with description.
+What is experienced in the silence stays in the silence.

 Total darkness.
 Total silence.
 Breathing and heartbeat the only input.